-Special focus this year on New Beekeepers and our winter course, spring inspections and disease recognition, swarms and swarm prevention, ‘shook swarming’ and Bailey comb change, queen rearing and the BBKA Module examinations.
+Special focus this year on New Beekeepers and ‘taster’ days, disease recognition, swarms and swarm prevention, ‘shook swarming’ and Bailey comb change, queen rearing and the BBKA Module examinations.

 The British Beekeepers’ Association ‘Basic’ Proficiency Assessment takes the form of a practical exercise at a suitable apiary, where an Assessor approved by the BBKA will oversee a hive inspection conducted by the candidate.
 The ‘Basic’ is recognised as an ideal introduction covering the essentials of beekeeping good practices..

 During a demonstration of proficiency in the essential elements of beekeeping (for example, recognition of queen, drone, worker, pollen, nectar, honey, propolis, etc.), candidates will be able to describe the characteristics of normal colony activity and signs and symptoms of disease, together with a description of a means of swarm control.
 Full details of the syllabus and expectations can be downloaded from the BBKA website.